pinohu/DYNASTY/Ohu_Legacy_Codex_Master.md

 ## Introduction

-Welcome to the **The Legacy Codex**.
+Welcome to the **Legacy Codex**.
 This document is not merely a business plan or an operations manual; it is the sacred constitution of our family's legacy.
 It is the blueprint for building, operating, and perpetuating a business empire that will stand for over 365 years.

 In a world of quarterly earnings and short-term thinking, we choose a different path.
 We choose the path of the **Dynasty**.
 A dynasty is not built by accident; it is engineered with precision, fueled by vision, and protected by ironclad structures.